 Institutions are often motivated to use standardized assessments in order to provide employers and other external stakeholders with a snapshot of students' ability to critically think and to effectively communicate in writing.
 Standardized assessments are also useful because they allow for potential comparisons among institutions, and are typically rigorously vetted for validity and reliability issues.
-The pervasiveness of standardized testing in American educational systems mean their results are easily communicated to and consumable by wide and lay audiences.
-Indeed, over a third to a half of AAC&U member institutions who assess critical thinking as a general education outcome report using a standardized exam (AAC&U, 2015; see also, Council for Aid to Education, 2016).
+The pervasiveness of standardized testing in American critical thinking as a general education outcome report using a standardized exam (AAC&U, 2015; see also, Council for Aid to Education, 2016).
+Although institutions may use standardized tests to assess students' critical thinking and communication abilities, this type of assessment also has many limitations (Banta, 2006).
+A primary critique of many standardized exams is that the test scope may or may not fit with an institution's definition of effective critical thinking or written communication.
+The format of a particular test may also privilege certain disciplines, populations of students, and ways of knowing or quantifying knowledge.
+Large-scale assessment strategies are also often lowstakes for students, meaning there is no significant reward or consequence for how well or poorly a student performs.
+This can lead to low-motivated test takers and underestimations of students' abilities (Lui, Bridgeman, & Adler, 2012).
+Faculty may also be resistant to the notion of reducing student learning to a single score.